ISS Utilization: Refabricator Instrument

 The Refabricator system was developed with the help of NASA's Small Business Innovation Research Program grant worth $2.5 million.
 It is an FDM/FFF 3D (Fused Deposition Modeling/Fused Filament Fabrication) printer capable of recycling 3D printed parts into filament form in microgravity.
 The recycling is made possible through the positrusion process developed by Tether Unlimited.

-Some background: In 2014, NASA made important progress toward the in-space manufacturing necessary for deep space exploration by "printing" tools in space using a 3-D printer on the International Space Station.
+Background: In 2014, NASA made important progress toward the in-space manufacturing necessary for deep space exploration by "printing" tools in space using a 3-D printer on the International Space Station.
 2) 3)

 In 2018, the nation's space agency will take the next step toward a sustainable in-space manufacturing capability when it launches a machine that can not only print plastic parts, but can also recycle them back into reusable raw materials to make more and/or different parts.